banner-hero

 Weather Conditions in Everest Base Camp in January

 January is Nepal’s winter season and the coldest month of the year.
-The temperatures of the lower regions like Kathmandu and Pokhara are significantly lower.
-Also, the temperatures in the Himalayas can drop way below 0°C. The lowest temperature recorded in the winter season in Everest Region is -20°C at night.
+The temperatures in the lower regions, such as Kathmandu and Pokhara, are significantly lower.
+Also, the temperatures in the Himalayas can drop way below 0°C. The lowest temperature recorded in the winter season in the Everest Region is -20°C at night.
 While the day might be warmer due to sunlight, the night gets extremely cold.
-Temperature falls within a few hours, and as day turns into night, it is unpredictable.
+The temperature falls within a few hours, and as the day turns into night, it is unpredictable.
 The average daytime temperature is around 6°C to 10°C, depending on altitude.
 Remember that as you ascend, the temperature will drop.

 Here is a temperature breakdown of different places in the EBC Trek during January